 Adjusting to the passing years and “senior citizen” status can be quite a challenge.
 People often focus on the physical aspects of growing old but, in some ways, adapting emotionally and mentally can be even more important.

 The good news is that with the right approach, you can be motivated to take on new tasks and live your life with energy and vitality.

-I help clients to continue to learn and grow as they get older, so their life changing is made easier.
-As an example Michael talked to me about his challenges he next birthday brings:
+I help clients to continue to learn and grow as they get older, so their life-changing is made easier.
+As an example Michael talked to me about the challenges he next birthday brings:

 “I hesitate to tell people my age or that its my birthday because they might get the wrong idea that I am growing old and giving up.
 They might begin to feel sorry for me and I would not want that to happen.

 But I am not giving up.
 I am moving on ahead…”

 Growing old brings inevitable changes but many of these changes are positive.
 Age brings increased resourced of experienced, perspective and wisdom.